mr-abdellah/Food-Recipe-App/README.md

 # Food Receipe Application Project

-> This is a HTML/CSS, Javscript and API based web application for food receipe.
+> This is an HTML/CSS, Javscript and API based web application for food receipe.

 ## Built With